gvwilson/sdxpy/src/template/index.md

 [% inc file="expander.py" keep="construct" %]

-When recursion encounters a new node it calls `open` to do one of three things:
+When recursion encounters a new node, it calls `open` to do one of three things:

 1. If the node is plain text, copy it to the output.